Category: News

 If you would like to order supplies of these wines, make a deposit to our account and we will make arrangements to get the wine to you.

-When ordering wine please please pay into , account number .
+When ordering wine please please pay into Cape Town Slow Food at FNB, Grassy Park, code 203109, account number 62023929378.
 Please do not deposit cash or a cheque, as these are very expensive.
 Rather pay by EFT.
 When doing this please put your name as a reference on the transfer statement.
 Payment will confirm your order.

 x